Aliases for IGHA1 Gene

 GeneCards Summary for IGHA1 Gene

 IGHA1 (Immunoglobulin Heavy Constant Alpha 1) is a Protein Coding gene.
-Among its related pathways are Cell surface interactions at the vascular wall and Response to elevated platelet cytosolic Ca2+.
+Among its related pathways are Binding and Uptake of Ligands by Scavenger Receptors and Cell surface interactions at the vascular wall.
 Gene Ontology (GO) annotations related to this gene include antigen binding and immunoglobulin receptor binding.
 An important paralog of this gene is IGHA2.

 UniProtKB/Swiss-Prot Summary for IGHA1 Gene